Isaac Israeli ben Joseph

 The Yesod Olam was first published in Berlin by Jacob Shklower in 1777.
 A more complete edition, with a preface by David Cassel, was published by B. Goldberg and L. Rosenkranz (1848).
 Israeli's work was much studied in the Middle Ages.
 Isaac al-Hadib, Judah Bassan, and Elijah Mizrahi annotated it, and an anonymous author wrote a commentary on it (Neubauer, Cat.
 Bodl.
 Hebr.
 MSS.
 Nos.
 2044, 746, 5).
 An abridgment was made in Arabic by the author's son Joseph Israeli ben Isaac, of which the Hebrew translation, Kitzur Yesod Olam is still extant (ib.
 No. 1319, 6).

 Israeli was also the author of two other astronomical works, Sha'ar ha-Shamayim and Sha'ar ha-Milu'im, both extant in manuscript (ib.
 No. 2046).

+Israeli apologizes for citing non-Jewish authors and claims that the ancient sages also possessed this knowledge before the destruction of the First Temple.